-In 1937, Queensland premier Sir Leslie Wilson officially opened the Queen Alexandra Home for Children at Coorparoo.
+In 1937, Queensland governor Sir Leslie Wilson officially opened the Queen Alexandra Home for Children at Coorparoo.
 He is pictured here unveiling the memorial plaque at the front entrance to the Home.(Photo: State Library of Queensland and John Oxley Library; #106392)

 The building was first constructed in 1886 as a residence for Reuben Nicklin, the Brisbane manager of Butler Bros, a saddlery firm.
 It was called "Hatherton", designed by John Hall and Sons and built by Abraham James.
 In 1890, Nicklin and his wife were on their way to England on the ship RMS Quetta, which ran aground near Thursday Island off the coast of North Queensland.
 The Nicklins, grandparents of later State Premier Sir Frank Nicklin, perished in this disaster.
 Hatherton remained in the Nicklin family until 1911, when it was acquired by the Methodist church.
 Staff and children were transferred from the former facility at Indooroopilly to Coorparoo in December 1911.
 Below is a photograph of Matron and her charges from 1913, followed by an early picture of the building.(Photo: State Library of Queensland and John Oxley Library; #187118)